ambernettech/chefdk-fundamentals/scene_06.md

 To create an instance means to turn on virtual or cloud instances for the platforms specified in the kitchen configuration.

-In our case, this command would use the Docker driver to create a docker image based on centos-six-dot-four.
+In our case, this command would use the Docker driver to create a docker image based on ubuntu-fourteen-dot-zero-four.

 > The command does allow you to create specific instances by name or all instances that match a provided criteria.